marcdelabarrera/nndp/README.md

 We provide an example application to the income fluctations problem in `examples/income_fluctuations/main.ipynb` to illustrate how this framework can be used.

 # References
-Duarte, Victor, Julia Fonseca, Jonathan A. Parker, and Aaron Goodman (2021), “Simple Allocation Rules and Optimal Portfolio Choice Over the Lifecycle”, Working Paper.
+Duarte, Victor, Julia Fonseca, Jonathan A. Parker, and Aaron Goodman (2021), Simple Allocation Rules and Optimal Portfolio Choice Over the Lifecycle, Working Paper.